commercelayer/demo-store/README.md

 * **[`demo-store`](https://github.com/commercelayer/demo-store) GitHub template**.

     This template is using the `demo-store-core` as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
     Using this way you don't have to care about the whole source code, *you can focus on you data*.
-You'll have free updates without any risk just by running
+You'll have free updates with almost no risk just by running:

     ```sh
     git submodule update --remote